-Katharine (Kate) Robb, MPH, DrPH works on applied research and innovative approaches to solve urban environmental health challenges.
-She completed her Doctor of Public Health (DrPH) degree at the Harvard T.H.
+Katharine (Kate) Robb works on applied research and innovative approaches to solve urban environmental health challenges.
+She completed her doctorate of public health degree at the Harvard T.H.
 Chan School of Public Health in 2019.
 Currently, she leads studies focused on housing and health and how city governments can leverage their existing data and resources to be more effective, efficient, and equitable in responding to public health problems.

 Kate grew up in Kalamazoo, Michigan.
-She earned her BA in Environmental Studies from the University of Michigan, and her Master’s in Public Health at Emory University.
+She earned her Bachelor of Arts in environmental studies from the University of Michigan, and her master’s in public health at Emory University.
 Outside of work, she serves on the MACDC Housing Quality and Health Task Force.
 She loves travel, weekend adventures, and spending time with her husband and two daughters.